MESAHub/mesa-website/02-prereqs.markdown

 {% endhighlight %}

-One caveat is that if you put the MESA SDK in your shell profile, you'll always be using gcc 4.9 which may be a compatibility issue if you work with other other codes.
+One caveat is that if you put the MESA SDK in your shell profile, you'll always be using the MESA SDK supplied version of gcc which may be a compatibility issue if you work with other other codes.
 Alternative (unsupported) initialization scripts are available [here][mesasdk-init].